The North Face Arctic Parka Review

 This jacket is light and easy to wear, with a smooth lining that glides over layers.
 And, despite its sturdy, well-insulated construction, the jacket itself is soft and pliable.
 It is a bit snug in the shoulders and has a straight cut with minimal stretch.

 The sizing is less forgiving, and our standard size small feels a tad restrictive.
 Not so much so that we would size up, though.
-We can still fit a wool top and a light jacket underneath.
+We can still fit a wool top and a fleece jacket underneath.
 We just don't want to move our arms much when we do.

 Sitting with the jacket zipped up is fine, though the fabric bunches around your belly.
 A two-way zipper gives you plenty of room to walk.
 As we said, the collar is roomy enough to tuck your chin into when it's zipped all the way up, but it's still too tight for extended comfort.
 We also don't love having hook-and-loop closures on the zipper protecting flap.
 It can scratch our face, catch in our hair, or on delicate scarves.

 The Arctic Parka offers streamlined good looks.
 Its synthetic side panels are less bulky than down, lending the Arctic Parka a relatively trim silhouette.
 The face fabric has a nice weight, a clean look, and simple seams add a bit of visual interest, as does the elastic band that defines your waist on the back panel.
 We feel casually stylish when wearing the Arctic Parka and prepared for almost anything.

 The hood doesn't zip off, which we're okay with for two reasons.
 One, if it's cold enough to need this jacket, we want a hood around.
 Two, cutting out the buttons or zippers required to remove and reattach the hood cuts down on clutter and potential broken hardware.
 The faux-fur ruff is detachable, letting you customize your style.
 But, that ruff is highly functional.
 It's one of the best versions we've tried, cutting down on wind when rolled up over your head and all but obliterating it when rolled out like a brim.